 Investing when the markets are down can take a little bit more resolve than when prices are steadily rising.
-But although it might feel as though you’re taking a bigger risk, in reality, it hasn’t really changed.
-After all, when investing, your money can go down as well as up depending on how the markets are performing.
+But although it might feel like you’re taking a bigger risk, in reality, it hasn’t really changed.
+After all, when you invest, your money can go down as well as up depending on how the markets are performing.

 So, what do you do when a market drop happens?
-We say ‘when’ because statistically, if you’re investing for any period of time, sooner or later you’ll encounter a dip.
+The reason we say ‘when’ is because, statistically, if you’re investing for any period of time, sooner or later you’ll encounter a dip (which is when the value of your investments fall).
 And when that happens, chances are, you’ll want to be prepared for it.
-So, here are ten steps that could help you to take any market crashes, corrections, or dips in your stride.

 How to survive a stock market drop